Top 5 Travel Nursing Myths

 Travel Nurse companies choose where you will go.

 The truth is that a travel nurse has complete control over where they go.
+This travel nursing myth makes it sound like the system is militant in its decisions, and that is simply not the case.
 Obviously, there is a supply and demand factor.
 Generally, travel nurse agencies will post a listing of current openings, and the travel nurse will consider the options and tell the recruiter which locations they are willing to go.
 A good recruiter will try to find a nurse placement in a desirable location for the travel nurse.

 The standard travel contract is for 13 weeks.
 That does not mean that you will have to move at the end of the contract.
 Many travel contracts offer extensions, and others will contract for more than 13 weeks.